DevTeam/Pure.DI/readme/auto-bindings.md

 class Service(Dependency dependency);

-// Specifies to create a partial class "Composition" DI.Setup("Composition")
+// Specifies to create a partial class with name "Composition" DI.Setup("Composition")
-    // Specifies to create a property "MyService" .Root<Service>("MyService");
+    // with the root "MyService"
+    .Root<Service>("MyService");

 var composition = new Composition();